-For many years I served as a trustee at the Chicago Architecture Foundation, an organization dedicated to advancing public interest and education in architecture and design.
+For many years I served as a trustee at the Chicago Architecture Center, an organization dedicated to advancing public interest and education in architecture and design.

 I served as Mayor Rahm Emanuel’s Chief Technology Officer for the City of Chicago from 2011 to 2013.
 We accomplished a great deal.
-The White House honored me as a Champion of Change during my time with the City.
+The White House honored me as a Champion of Change during my time with the City of Chicago.
 For real.

 From 1998 to 2011 I worked for IBM, mostly on applications of technology in cultural, social, and environmental domains.
 This post details a bit about what I did there.

 In 2007 the small town of Barile, Italy — birthplace of my great-grandparents — recognized me as a distinguished “fellow citizen” for my work to promote the region and cultural heritage in general.
 I don’t expect you to believe that, because I barely did.
 But it really happened.

 My background is in English literature and interactive design, bedfellows less strange than you might think.
 I’m interested in language, literature, music, design, architecture, urban planning, mass transit, spaceflight, genealogy, marine reef ecosystems, astronomy, and all forms of technology and travel.
 I have a family of two sons, a daughter, and alovelywife.

 Unless otherwise attributed, the content on this site is by me, John Tolva.
 There are some restrictions on its use.

 The epigram at the top of the site comes from The Invention of the Zero by Richard Kenney, one of the most original works of poetry I’ve ever encountered.